 The district has developed and annually reviews a food allergy management plan, which addresses employee training, dealing with common food allergens, and specific strategies for dealing with students diagnosed with severe food allergies.
 When the district receives information that a student has a food allergy that puts the student at risk for anaphylaxis, individual care plans will be developed to assist the student in safely accessing the school environment.
-The district's food allergy management plan can be accessed at www.grisd.net.
+The district's food allergy management plan can be accessed at www.oeisd.org.

-[See policy FFAF and Celebrations on page 36.]
+[Also see policy FFAF and Celebrations on page 33.]